hajinlee/hajinlee.github.io/README.md

-# personal_page
+# Project for building a personal webpage
-Project for my personal webpage
+A project to practice html / css / javascript skills and showcase my life experience